 The NYU Africa House Thoyer Fellowship

-NYU Africa House is excited to announce the new Africa House Thoyer Fellowship.
-One award of $5,000 is available for the 2012 – 2013 academic year for an outstanding graduate student to support his/her study and research in the field of economics, political economy or a closely related field.
+NYU Africa House is excited to announce the 2013-2014 Africa House Thoyer Fellowship.
+An award of $5,000 is available for the 2013 – 2014 academic year for an outstanding graduate student to support his/her Africa focused study and research in the field of economics, political economy or a closely related discipline.
 The Africa House Thoyer Fellow may use the funding towards travel, living expenses, tuition, books, research expenses, and any other relevant expenses while studying or pursuing research at New York University.

 The Africa House Thoyer Fellowship is founded on the premise that development is more likely to occur where there is sustained, sound management of the economy, and that such management is more likely where there is an active, well-informed group of professional economists and development experts to conduct policy-relevant research.
 The Africa House Thoyer Fellow is expected to make a presentation of his/her research as part of the Africa House programming, and will actively participate in the deep intellectual life of Africa House and its affiliated Development Research Institute.

 Applicants should submit the following early on in the fall semester: